 The weather - a perfect combination between sunny and windy - also allows for practising many recreational sports.
 They can be both water-related or carried out on land.
 Especially roller skating seems to be an extremely popular activity, with so many locals zipping by, oftentimes choosing this mode of transport over bikes.

-Living in the capital of Catalonia, you also get the rare opportunity of enjoying both mountains and the sea at the same time!
+Living in the capital of Catalonia, you also get the rare opportunity to enjoy both mountains and the sea at the same time!
 The rolling hills surrounding the city are a great hiking spot, and if you’d like to go a step further and go skiing, Andorra is right there and full of high-quality slopes.

 Unfortunately, employers in Barcelona have yet to make all employees feel like they are fairly paid for their work.
 The salaries are relatively low while the costs of living - especially in the housing market - continue to elevate.
 Barcelona is full of up-and-coming startups so it’s a great starting point for young people, but those higher up in the hierarchy report limited career prospects.